-There’s a lot that goes into running an animal shelter, and we couldn’t do it without a little help from our friends.
-Volunteers are crucial to the success of the Animal Resource Center, dedicating their time and energy to help find loving homes for as many pets as possible.
+There’s a lot that goes into running an animal shelter, and we couldn’t do it without help from our friends.
+Volunteers are crucial to the success of the Animal Resource Center, dedicating their time and energy to helping find loving homes for as many pets as possible.

 From cleanup crew, to grooming, to photographers and trainers, there are volunteer opportunities for everyone to give back to the community and help our pups.